 Perhaps the Google Tensor chipset will prove more affordable than flagship Snapdragons, making the Pixel Fold more attainable.
 But we'll have to wait and see.

 Google Pixel Fold Availability

-Samsung has a global presence and sells its phones in over a hundred countries, but Google has taken a more measured strategy.
-The Pixel 5 is available in just nine markets — Australia, Canada, France, Germany, Ireland, Japan, Taiwan, United Kingdom, and United States — with Google content to sell the phone in select countries.
+Samsung plans to make its Z foldables available in over 100 countries.
+But Google has always taken a more measured strategy for its phone availability.
+The Pixel 5 is available in just nine markets — Australia, Canada, France, Germany, Ireland, Japan, Taiwan, United Kingdom, and United States — while the Pixel 5a only shipped to the United States and Japan.

 Google Pixel Fold Design

-If Google does choose to go with an in-folding design, the Pixel Fold may look a lot like the Galaxy Z Fold 2.
 Google patented a foldable design (via Patently Apple) back in 2018 that shows off a clever three-screen design with a hinge and a smaller rectangular display that slides out to increase the footprint of the device.
-It is entirely possible that the patent won't translate to a real-world device (most never do), but it is an intriguing design nonetheless.
+However, most patents don't end up reflected in their company's final designs.

 Google Pixel Fold Specs

 All signs point to the Google Pixel Fold using Google Tensor as its SoC.
 People diving into the Android 12 beta source code found references to "Passport", which will use the same hardware as the Pixel 6 lineup.

 Google Tensor is a custom silicon platform made by Google and Samsung LSI, and it's confirmed to appear in the Pixel 6 and Pixel 6 Pro.
 It'll have performance on par with current flagship chipsets, and allow Google to support Pixel phones for longer periods of time.
 In theory, the Pixel Fold could get 5 years of security updates.